Meritus99/better-half-of-humanity/README.md

 - Create at least one category
 - Go to main page by path:
   - http://127.0.0.1:8000
-- Now you able to add content, enjoy
+- Now you are able to add content, enjoy

 If you have any difficulties with installation, feel free to contact [me](https://t.me/meritus99)